gentakojima/radiobattletoads/README.md

 Generate the first music playlist by issuing manually `~/scripts/ musica-generarplaylist.sh`.

-Download the first podcasts by issuing manually `~/scripts/ podcasts-generar_serverlist.sh`, and then `~/scripts/podcasts-descargar.sh`.

 Prepare the podcasts and download the mp3 files so they can be streamed by issuing manually `~/scripts/diferidos-preparar.sh`.